Ph.D. in Japanese, Linguistics Subplan

 3. Complete six advisor-approved courses numbered above 200 from among the offerings of the Department of East Asian Languages and Cultures.
 At least one of these six courses must be an advanced seminar numbered above 300.
 At least one of these six courses must deal with Japanese literature.

-6. Submit two qualifying papers (QPs) that present each student’s original research in two different subfields of linguistics discussing Japanese linguistic topics and data.
+4. Submit two qualifying papers (QPs) that present each student’s original research in two different subfields of linguistics discussing Japanese linguistic topics and data.
 The length of the paper depends on the topic but generally should be about 25-30 pages.
-It is important, however, that the paper is not evaluated by its length but by its quality.
-It should contain a clear statement of the issue in question, the motivation for the inquiry in relation to the existing body of work, cogent arguments supported by compelling analyses of relevant data and theoretical implications of the findings.
-The quality is expected to be equivalent to a paper accepted for presentation at a professional conference and/or publishable in conference proceedings or in a journal in linguistics.
-A QP can be an extension of a term paper, but its topic should be discussed with the student’s advisor prior to writing.
-It is strongly recommended that the student should seek at least two faculty members to be on the QP committee who will provide guidance for research and writing in the process, and who will evaluate the paper.
+However, the paper must be evaluated by quality, not length.
+It should contain a clear statement of the issue in question, the motivation for the inquiry about the existing body of work, persuasive arguments supported by compelling analyses of relevant data, and theoretical implications of the findings.
+The quality is expected to be equivalent to a paper accepted for presentation at a professional conference and/or publishable in conference proceedings or a journal in linguistics.
+A QP can be an extension of a term paper, but its topic should be discussed with the student’s advisor before writing.
+It is strongly recommended that the student should seek at least two faculty members to be on the QP committee who will guide research and writing in the process and who will evaluate the paper.
 If circumstances do not permit obtaining multiple members, consult the advisor.
-Students are encouraged to start planning and consulting advising faculty members early in the second year.
+Students are encouraged to plan and consult advising faculty members early in the second year.
 The first qualifying paper (QP1) should be approved by the spring quarter of the second year.
 To obtain approval of QP1 in time, a draft should be provided to the committee members in the winter quarter, if not earlier.
 The second qualifying paper (QP2) should be approved by the beginning of the autumn quarter of the fourth year.
 To obtain approval of QP2 in time, a draft should be provided to the committee members in the spring quarter of the third year, if not earlier.
 Failure to receive approval for QPs in time may lead to dismissal from the program.
-Students are urged to start planning for QPs and complete their QP requirements as early as possible to maximize the time for preparation of their dissertation proposal and writing the dissertation.
+Students are urged to start planning for QPs and complete their QP requirements as early as possible to maximize the time to prepare their dissertation proposal and write the dissertation.

-7. Submit a dissertation proposal (10-15 pages) accompanied by an annotated bibliography pertaining to the topic of the dissertation and have it approved by the dissertation reading committee after an oral presentation.
-A proposal should specify the theoretical and empirical significance of the proposed topic of inquiry situated in the existing scholarship, the relevant data (or plans for data collection), the theoretical approach, methods of inquiry and hypotheses.
+5. Submit a dissertation proposal (10-15 pages) accompanied by an annotated bibliography about the dissertation topic and have it approved by the dissertation reading committee after an oral presentation/examination, which is recognized as one of the milestones.
+A proposal should specify the theoretical and empirical significance of the proposed topic of inquiry situated in the existing scholarship, the relevant data (or plans for data collection), the theoretical approach, methods of investigation, and hypotheses.
 It should present a planned timeline for completing the dissertation.
 The annotated bibliography is cumulative and should include, but would not be limited to, the references given in the dissertation proposal.
 The annotation can be a paragraph (or more, if needed) for each reference.
 This process should be completed by the spring quarter of the fourth year before TGR.

-9. Pass the University oral examination.
-The candidate is examined on questions related to the dissertation after acceptable parts of it have been completed in draft form.
+6. Pass the University Oral Examination (dissertation defense).
+General regulations governing the oral examination are found in Graduate Academic Policies and Procedures (GAP 4.7.1).
+The candidate is examined on questions related to the dissertation after acceptable parts have been completed in draft form.

-10. Submit a dissertation demonstrating ability to undertake original research based on primary and secondary materials in Japanese.
+7. Following university policy (GAP 4.8.1), submit a dissertation demonstrating the ability to undertake original research based on primary and secondary materials in Japanese.

 Japanese Linguistics Ph.D.
 QPs in lieu of Comprehensive Exam